 ISO 14001: Certify that your company is environmentally responsible

-- what processes you have for identifying, monitoring and controlling emissions
+- Emissions and processes for identifying, monitoring and controlling them

-Mohamud adds that there are immediate short-term benefits for businesses with ISO 14001 as well, such as reduced waste and improved productivity.
+As a result, there are immediate short-term benefits for businesses that align with ISO 14001 and achieve the certification.

 “When companies are bidding on tenders, especially with government agencies, there are often requirements to meet ISO 14001.
 The designation sets a company apart from the competition,” she says.